Simbiat/Cron/README.md

 (new \Simbiat\Cron\TaskInstance('task_name', 'arguments', 1))->run();
 ```

-Note, that if the task is not found in the database when `run()` is executed, you will get an exception, which differs from automated processing, when function would simply return `false` under the assumption, that this was a one-time instance, that was executed by another process (although unlikely to happen).
+Note, that if the task is not found in the database when `run()` is executed, you will get an exception.
+This differs from automated processing, when function would simply return `false` under the assumption, that this was a one-time instance, executed by another process (although unlikely to happen).

-### Manual task instance rescheduling
+#### Manual task instance rescheduling

 You can also manually reschedule a task using